 Anesthesia Delivery Models and the QZ Modifier

-Anesthesia services are provided through one of the four delivery models:7 Physician “personally performed”, CRNA “personally performed” without medical direction by a physician (QZ), “Medical Direction”, and “Medical Supervision”.
-Two of these delivery models involve anesthesia delivery by a solo provider; anesthesiologist or CRNA.
-In the “personally performed” delivery model, reimbursement is fully allocated to the provider performing the service.
+Anesthesia services are provided through one of the four delivery models:7 Physician “personally performed,” CRNA “personally performed” without medical direction by a physician (QZ), “Medical Direction,” and “Medical Supervision.”Two of these delivery models involve anesthesia delivery by a solo provider, AN, or CRNA.
+In the “personally performed” delivery model, reimbursement is fully allocated to the service provider.
 In other words, the provider is given the whole pie.
-When CRNAs provide anesthesia service alone, the QZ modifier code is used on the billing claim to signify the CRNA administered the services without medical direction from an anesthesiologist.
-The two remaining anesthesia delivery models effectively increase non-reimbursed expense through the added overhead costs of another provider, supervising or directing the anesthesia delivery without any corresponding offset in reimbursement.
-When anesthesiologists “medically direct” or “supervise”, separate provider modifier codes are placed on the claim identifying the conditions in which the anesthetic is being delivered.
-A properly submitted claim will show each of the providers codes.
+When CRNAs provide anesthesia service alone, the QZ modifier code is used on the billing claim to signify the CRNA administered the services without medical direction from an AN.
+The two remaining anesthesia delivery models effectively increase non-reimbursed expenses through the added overhead costs of another provider, supervising or directing the anesthesia delivery without any corresponding offset in reimbursement.
+When ANs “medically direct” or “supervise,” separate provider modifier codes are placed on the claim identifying the conditions in which the anesthetic is being delivered.
+A properly submitted claim will show each of the provider’s codes.
 The combination of codes used represents the anesthesia delivery model.
-For example, the code QK/QX would signify a medically directed model and payment would be conditioned on the anesthesiologist performing all seven TEFRA steps (see table below for TEFRA steps).
+For example, the code QK/QX would signify a medically directed model, and payment would be conditioned on the AN performing all seven TEFRA steps (see table below for TEFRA steps).

 Modifier Codes and Anesthesia Delivery Models7,8

 Medicare Claims Processing Manual Chapter 12 – Physicians/Nonphysician Practitioners, see Section 50 for AN Services and 140 for CRNA Services